 Yorkshire Water Pledges Renewable Energy Investment

 A £56 million investment to help increase the amount of renewable energy produced by Yorkshire Water by 80% has been proposed by the company.
 The improvement will help the provider generate an expected 75 gigawatts this year which is enough energy to make over three billion cups of tea.
+This will help power homes many times over.
+Keeping electrical problems in the home in check may require contacting an electrician, like those in brockley, who could provide an electrical inspection survey to help find the areas in the home that need addressing and make sure that this increase in energy isn’t being wasted on malfunctioning electricals.
 The figure will help Yorkshire Water reduce its carbon footprint by an estimated 15,000 tonnes whilst also reducing the cost of powering its sites around the region.

 Richard Flint, the Chief Executive of Yorkshire Water said: